imranfadhil/pp_portfolio/02_VOLVE/README.md

 ### 1. Data Ingestion and Preparation

-The initial phase focused on consolidating disparate data sources into a unified and analysis-ready format.
+This notebook focuses on consolidating disparate data sources into a unified and analysis-ready format.

 *   **Well Log Loading**: Loaded and aggregated well log data from multiple LAS files for the key wells in the Volve field.
 *   **Core Data Integration**: Imported Routine Core Analysis (RCA) data (porosity and permeability) from Excel files for wells `15-9-19-A` and `15-9-19-BT2`.
 The core data was carefully depth-matched and merged with the log data.